balena-io/docs/pages/learn/accounts/enterprise-sso.md

 BalenaCloud Enterprise Single Sign-On (SSO) using SAML (Security Assertion Markup Language) allows organizations to manage user access and authentication through their existing identity providers (IdP).
 This integration simplifies the login process for users by enabling them to use their corporate credentials to access BalenaCloud services.
 By leveraging SAML, enterprises can enhance security, streamline user management, and ensure compliance with their internal policies and procedures.

-Configuring an identity provider (IdP) as a login method necessitates setup within both BalenaCloud and the identity provider itself.
+Configuring an identity provider (IdP) as a login method necessitates setup within both balenaCloud and the identity provider itself.
 For detailed instructions on the required configurations, please refer to our example [IdP specific documentation](#how-to-setup-an-identity-provider).

 ## Link a SAML Identity Provider